 Informational interviews can be a great way to network.
 However, there is no guarantee that you will get a job or an internship.
 Life after graduation is always subject to change.
 Hopefully, these tips will give you some guidance on how to snag and do well on an informational interview.

-So, how do you feel about informational interviews?
+Question of the day: how do you feel about the informational interview?
 Do you think you’ll ever go on one?
-Let me know down in the comments!

 If you like these types of posts or if you’re looking for more pieces on how to dominate the career world, click here.